 Predicting Breeding Outcome for Multiple Group Cases

 In many experimental setups multiple groups of animals necessary for an experiment are produced by the same breeding pairs.
 Again, our example is the use of WT/WT and KO/KO animals from breedings of heterozygous parents.
 We want to obtain and use 3 WT/WT and 3 KO/KO animals.
 While this appears at first glance to be identical to the already described case, the use of two genotypes changes predictions as outcome for one genotype depends on outcome of the respective other genotype.
 This becomes clear in the most extreme (yet possible) outcome cases.
 When all born pups are WT/WT, then obviously none will be KO/KO (and vice versa).
 The influence that use of two genotypes from the same set of breedings has on probability of success for obtaining the desired number of animals is shown in Fig. 3A.
 We plotted the number of born animals versus the success probability of obtaining 3 individuals of each genotype (A and B, both occurring at a 0.25 Mendelian frequency).
-Below 10 animals success is close to zero, beyond 30 animals (5 breedings) no reasonable gains in terms of success can be achieved.
+Below 10 animals success is close to zero, beyond 30 animals no reasonable gains in terms of success can be achieved.
 The red line indicates the number of pups required to obtain 3 animals of both required genotypes with a 90% probability.
 Again, we can use this information to “power” our breedings: In Fig. 3B we show the required number of animals born for obtaining the target group size (identical group size for both genotypes) for 4 different Mendelian outcomes with a success probability of 0.9 in comparison to the direct requirements from a Mendelian calculation.
 The fraction of additional animals that are required is considerably higher than for the single genotype case with 90% success probability (Fig. 2).
 The exact numbers of required animals are shown in table 2.
 This first assessment was performed with both required groups of identical size and both required genotypes appearing with identical Mendelian frequencies.
 For groups of identical or different sizes another graphical approach has to be used: Fig. 3C shows the correlation between the experimentally required number of offspring of two genotypes appearing with the Mendelian frequency of 0.25 (x- and y-axis) and the number of animals necessary to be born for a success probability of 0.9 (the isolines).
 Here also the required number of offspring can be obtained for situations in which the group sizes are unequal.
 The same predictions can be generated when the required genotypes have different Mendelian frequencies, as shown in Fig. 3D for Mendelian frequencies of 0.5 and 0.25.

 Discussion